 Numbers are important.
 At the time of the “disaster” announcement in Victoria, the whole of Australia, comprising 25 million people, had experienced 247 deaths linked to Covid-19.
 The median age of those deaths was over 80 years old.
 Terribly sad and tragic for those involved and their families and friends, but in terms of fatalities, roughly 1 in every 100,000 Aussies, mostly people who had existing morbidities, had died from the virus.
 The real, encouraging and good news (that you didn’t hear or read) was that 99,999 in every 100,000 Aussies had survived.

 And I’m still hunting high and low for the “disaster”.
 Where is it?
 What was it based on?
-It cannot be the 671 “cases” of infection, because they are based on the notoriously unreliable PCR tests, which produce huge numbers of false positives for Sars-Cov-2.
+It cannot be the 671 “cases” of infection, because they are based on PCR tests, which seem to produce huge numbers of false positives for Sars-Cov-2.

 I looked on the Australian government’s Department of Health website.
 It said the following: “The reliability of COVID-19 tests is uncertain due to the limited evidence base.”

-If you also take into account that a huge majority of “cases” are asymptomatic, then an infection “case” count for Sars-Cov-2 is bordering on meaningless.
+If you also take into account that a huge majority of “cases” are asymptomatic, then an infection “case” count for Sars-Cov-2 may be bordering on meaningless.
 The “disaster” is toilet paper news.
-Deceptive, alarmist rubbish.
-With no focus on hospitalisations or fatalities, the whole thing is nothing but sleight of hand.
+Deceptive, alarmist.
+With no focus on hospitalisations or fatalities, the whole thing looks horribly like sleight of hand.